-As a retired NYPD Detective and an Independent Forensic Consultant with twenty-four years of practical experience in the field of Firearms Identification, I've applied my skills and past experience as an independent examiner to assist attorneys and law enforcement agencies with firearms and shooting incident reconstruction related criminal and civil casework in addition to training dozens of individuals in firearms operability and microscopic analysis of ballistics evidence.
+As a retired NYPD Detective and an Independent Forensic Consultant with twenty-five years of practical experience in the field of Firearms Identification, I've applied my skills and past experience as an independent examiner to assist attorneys and law enforcement agencies with firearms and shooting incident reconstruction related criminal and civil casework in addition to training dozens of individuals in firearms operability and microscopic analysis of ballistics evidence.

 Additionally, as the president of the Stria Consulting Group, I've gathered together a team of highly experienced consultants and training coordinators who are also former members of the NYPD Crime Laboratory sharing many years of experience in a variety of forensic fields.
 Each associate has been recognized as an expert in their fields and have been court qualified in a number of different jurisdictions.

-This forensic consulting group continues to provide professional assistance to federal agencies, police departments, prosecutors and defense attorneys in criminal cases, civil litigation and forensic training issues in New York, New Jersey, Pennsylvania, Connecticut, Massachusetts, Arkansas, New Hampshire, North Dakota, Maryland, Virginia, West Virginia, Georgia, North Carolina, Texas, and Florida.
+This forensic consulting group continues to provide professional assistance to federal agencies, police departments, prosecutors and defense attorneys in criminal cases, civil litigation and forensic training issues in New York, New Jersey, Pennsylvania, Connecticut, Massachusetts, Arkansas, New Hampshire, North Dakota, Maryland, Mississippi, Virginia, West Virginia, Georgia, North Carolina, Texas, and Florida.

 Please click on the link listed to the left for the Stria Group Members to view the names of the consultants in the group including a brief listing of their qualifications.
 A more complete listing of the training and experience of these extremely talented individuals will be made available upon request.